Mark David Quinn

 - Born May 21, 1974 in La Mirada, CA USA

-Since 2003, Quinn has played in the San Diego Padres, Tampa Bay Devil Rays, and St. Louis Cardinals organizations.
+After 2003, Quinn played in the San Diego Padres, Tampa Bay Devil Rays, and St. Louis Cardinals organizations.
 He spent 2005 with the Long Beach Armada of the independent Golden Baseball League.
-More recently, Quinn began 2006 with the AA Birmingham Barons in the Chicago White Sox system.
+Quinn began 2006 with the AA Birmingham Barons in the Chicago White Sox system.
 He hit .264 with 11 homers and 40 RBIs in 63 games with the team before being promoted to the Charlotte Knights for 3 games late in the season.

 Quinn is the only player since 1919, and possibly the only player ever, to hit five home runs in the first seven games of his career.